 If you’re thinking about getting an iPhone and you want MagSafe, here’s a quick guide on which iPhones have MagSafe and which don’t…

 Apple’s MagSafe technology is relatively new, in that it is currently only available on the iPhone 12 range of iPhones – the iPhone 12, the iPhone 12 Mini, the iPhone 12 Pro, and the iPhone 12 Pro Max.
+Apple’s iPhone 13 lineup of phones supports MagSafe as well.

 The iPhone 11 DOES NOT support MagSafe, and neither do any iPhones released before it.